Terminating the employment contract

 Terminating a fixed-term employment contract

 A fixed-term employment contract is binding on both parties until the end of the fixed term.
-A fixed-term employment contract expires without either party giving notice either when the agreed term ends or when the work agreed to be performed under the contract has been completed.
+A fixed-term employment contract expires without either party giving notice either when the term agreed in the contract ends or when the work agreed to be performed under the contract has been completed.

-If the end date is only known to the employer (e.g. the employment relationship will end when the work is completed), he must notify the employee immediately on becoming aware of the end date.
+If the end date is only known to the employer (if, for example, the employment contract ends when the agreed work is completed), the employer must notify the employee immediately after becoming aware of the end date.